battle-tactics-strategies

 Legacy and Lessons in Military Geography

 For those interested in deeper exploration, resources such as Krak des Chevaliers, the Battle of Hattin, and World History Encyclopedia's overview of the Knights Templar provide further context.
 Additionally, the Encyclopaedia Britannica entry on the Templars offers authoritative background.
-By learning from the Templars’ triumphs and failures, military planners—whether medieval or modern—can better appreciate the silent power of the terrain beneath their feet.
+The Templars' story is a powerful reminder that geography is not merely the setting of conflict but an active participant in its outcome.
+By learning from their triumphs and failures, military planners—whether medieval or modern—can better appreciate the silent power of the terrain beneath their feet.